space150/s150-leap-for-loaves/README.md

 ### How:

 The app uses your phone's accelerometer to find out how long your leap lasted.
 From that information we determine how high you went.
-It may not be scientific, but it is fun-and it's for a good cause, so who cares?

 ## Requirements